Sokoto (city)

-Sokoto is a major city located in extreme northwestern Nigeria, near the confluence of the Sokoto River and the Rima River.
-As of 2006 it has a population of over 427,760.
+Sokoto is a major city located in extreme north-western Nigeria, near the confluence of the Sokoto River and the Rima River.
+As of 2006, it had a population of over 427,760.
 Sokoto is the modern-day capital of Sokoto State and was previously the capital of the north-western states.
+Modern Sokoto is known for trading sheepskins, cattle hides, leather crafts (a significant export), kola nuts and goatskins.

-The seat of the former Sokoto Caliphate, the city is predominantly Muslim and an important seat of Islamic learning in Nigeria.
+The historic seat of the former Sokoto Caliphate, the city is predominantly Muslim and an important seat of Islamic learning in Nigeria.
 The Sultan who heads the caliphate is effectively the spiritual leader of Nigerian Muslims.

 Name and etymology

 The name Sokoto (which is the modern/anglicised version of the local name, Sakkwato) is of Arabic origin, representing sooq, 'market' in English.
-It is also known as Sakkwato, Birnin Shaihu da Bello or "Sokoto, Capital of Shaihu and Bello" Bello Umar Maikaset.
+It is also known as Sakkwato, Birnin Shaihu da Bello or "Sokoto, City of Shaihu and Bello" (Shaihu referring to Sheikh Usman dan Fodio, founder of the Sokoto Caliphate, and Bello his son/successor, Sultan Muhammad Bello).

 Climate

 Sokoto has a hot semi-arid climate (Köppen climate classification BSh).
-It is located in the dry Sahel surrounded by sandy savannah and isolated hills.
+It is located in the dry Sahel, surrounded by sandy savannah and isolated hills.

-With an annual average temperature of 28.3 °C, Sokoto is one of the hottest cities in Nigeria, however the maximum daytime temperatures are generally under 40 °C most of the year, and the dryness makes the heat bearable.
+With an annual average temperature of 28.3 °C, Sokoto is one of the hottest cities in Nigeria.
+However the maximum daytime temperatures are generally under 40 °C most of the year, and the dryness makes the heat bearable.
 The warmest months are February to April, where daytime temperatures can exceed 40 °C. The highest recorded temperature is 45 °C. The rainy season is from June to October, during which showers are a daily occurrence.
 The showers rarely last long and are a far cry from the regular torrential showers known in many tropical regions.
 From late October to February, during the 'cold season', the climate is dominated by the harmattan wind blowing Sahara dust over the land.
-The dust dims the sunlight, thereby lowering temperatures significantly.
+The dust dims the sunlight, thereby reducing temperatures significantly.